 Instead of shaming those behaviors out of them, train them in alternatives.

 Shaming and guilt tripping your children is not effective long term.

 If you need to eradicate a negative behavior, have a zero tolerance policy and a consequence you enforce every single time.

 If it’s simply an annoying behavior like talking too loudly or squealing, then have a code word or signal you can do to show them they need to correct their tone.

 5. Accept them

-Instead of blaming their unlikable behavior, start by showing them love, acceptance, and attention first.
-After a few days of this you’ll probably find many of those behaviors have left.
-And, because you’ve oriented your heart towards them, your annoyance will likely have softened as well.
-Then begin the discipline and bad behavior eradication.
+You may surprise yourself!
+Because you’ve oriented your heart towards them, your annoyance will likely have softened as well.
+Now, you can begin the discipline and bad behavior eradication.